azizahproject/Median-Sales-Housing-Data-Forecasting/Technical/README.md

 <img width="433" alt="image" src="https://github.com/user-attachments/assets/8c84c97d-fdb0-4039-b58f-c0a5402d8571" />

+The comparison results show that the forecast after parameter optimization produces a smaller error.
+This is also reflected in the RMSE value, which decreased after tuning.

+The Solver feature in Excel was particularly helpful in finding the optimal parameter values (alpha, beta, gamma) that minimized the forecasting error.

 ---

 > ✅ All computations were done in **Microsoft Excel**, using structured formulas, absolute cell referencing, and Solver for optimization.